 It is one of those boots that is hard to compare with other boots.
 I personally prefer the Phantom Vision over the Obra 2, but it’s not really better.
 It’s just complete different.
 If you like something that’s softer and more flexible on your feet, something that offers more traction and has the added grip, I think the Phantom Vision is an excellent model from Nike.

 While it is not exactly a revolution, it’s simply just a great football boot.
 It’s a beast on the ball and it looks to hold up pretty well durability-wise and has the elegance, nimbleness, and comfort you’d expect from a modern control boot.

 - Released in July 2018, the Nike Phantom Vision Elite DF Firm Ground is part of the Nike Phantom Vision series that replaces the Nike Magista silo.
 It is built with attacking playmakers in mind.
 In contrast to the defense-focused Nike Magista silo, the Nike Phantom Vision Elite DF Firm Ground is designed for an attack-focused form of play.
-The features and innovations found on this football boot were carefully engineered to provide precision and control on the pitch.
+The features and innovations found on this soccer cleat were carefully engineered to provide precision and control on the pitch.

 - The Quadfit mesh is a proprietary foot-hugging structure that is found on the inside of the Nike Phantom Vision Elite DF Firm Ground.
 The woven material used on this technology instantly conforms to the shape of the foot the moment the shoe is put on.
 Thereby, decreasing break-in time while increasing overall comfort.